 Compare that level of assurance to the level you’d have if you just put that $250 a month into your own savings account ($3,000 a year.)

 Wouldn’t you like to have $90,000,000 a year backing up your healthcare needs, rather than $3000 a year?

 You can see why this is a cost-effective way communities have been coming together to safeguard their health for decades.

-If you calculate your savings from health cost-sharing, via our free, handy Savings Calculator, you’ll see that you can often save up to 33% versus a comparable health
+If you calculate your savings from medical cost sharing, via our free, handy Savings Calculator, you’ll see that you can often save up to 33% versus a comparable healthcare plan.